hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 }
 ```

-COPY

 If `someheader.h` happened to `#define` a macro named _beta_, this simple program would break, as the preprocessor would replace the int variable beta’s name with whatever the macro’s value was.
 This is normally avoided by using all caps for macro names, but it can still happen.

 Thirdly, macros don’t follow normal scoping rules, which means in rare cases a macro defined in one part of a program can conflict with code written in another part of the program that it wasn’t supposed to interact with.

-Warning
+!!! warning "注意"

 	Avoid using `#define` to create symbolic constants macros.
 Use const or constexpr variables instead.

 ## Using symbolic constants throughout a multi-file program